ItaiAxelrad/remote-sensing/posts/raster-classification.md

 Note that both `hist()` and `pairs()` compute histograms and scatterplots based on a random sample of raster pixels.
 The size of this sample can be changed with the argument `maxpixels` in either function.

 Calling `pairs()` on a RasterBrick reveals potential correlations between the layers themselves.
-In the case of bands 2-4 of the gewata subset, we can see that band 2 and 3 (in the visual part of the EM spectrum) are highly correlated, while band 4 contains significant non redundant information.
+In the case of bands 2-4 of the gewata subset, we can see that bands 2 and 3 (in the visual part of the EM spectrum) are highly correlated, while band 4 contains significant non-redundant information.

-In the case of bands 2-4 of the gewata subset, we can see that band 2 and 3 (in the visual part of the EM spectrum) are highly correlated, while band 4 contains significant non- redundant information.
-ETM+ band 4 (nearly equivalent to band 5 in the Landsat 8 OLI sensor) is situated in the near infrared (NIR) region of the EM spectrum and is often used to describe vegetation-related features.
+In the case of bands 2-4 of the gewata subset, we can see that bands 2 and 3 (in the visual part of the EM spectrum) are highly correlated, while band 4 contains significant non-redundant information.
+ETM+ band 4 (nearly equivalent to band 5 in the Landsat 8 OLI sensor) is situated in the near-infrared (NIR) region of the EM spectrum and is often used to describe vegetation-related features.
 We observe a strong correlation between two of the Landsat bands of the gewata subset, but a very different distribution of values in band 4 (NIR).
 This distribution stems from the fact that vegetation reflects very highly in the NIR range, compared to the visual range of the EM spectrum.
-A commonly used metric for assessing vegetation dynamics, the normalized difference vegetation index (NDVI), which takes advantage of this fact and is computed from Landsat bands 3 (visible red) and 4 (near infrared).
+A commonly used metric for assessing vegetation dynamics is the normalized difference vegetation index (NDVI), which takes advantage of this fact and is computed from Landsat bands 3 (visible red) and 4 (near infrared).

 We observe a strong correlation between two of the Landsat bands of the gewata subset, but a very different distribution of values in band 4 (NIR).
 This distribution stems from the fact that vegetation reflects very highly in the NIR range, compared to the visual range of the EM spectrum.
 A commonly used metric for assessing vegetation dynamics, the normalized difference vegetation index (NDVI), explained in the previous lesson, takes advantage of this fact and is computed from Landsat bands 3 (visible red) and 4 (near infra-red).

-There are several ways to calculate NDVI, using direct raster algebra, `calc()` or `overlay()`.
+There are several ways to calculate NDVI, using direct raster algebra, `calc()`, or `overlay()`.
 Since we will be using NDVI again later in this tutorial, let's calculate it again and store it in our workspace using `overlay()`.

 `ndvi <- overlay(GewataB4, GewataB3, fun=function(x,y){(x\-y)/(x+y)}) plot(ndvi)`

-Aside from the advantages of `calc()` and `overlay()` regarding memory usage, an additional advantage of these functions is the fact that the result can be written immediately to file by including the filename = "..." argument, which will allow you to write your results to file immediately, after which you can reload in subsequent sessions without having to repeat your analysis.
+Aside from the advantages of `calc()` and `overlay()` regarding memory usage, an additional advantage of these functions is the fact that the result can be written immediately to a file by including the filename = "..." argument, which will allow you to write your results to file immediately, after which you can reload in subsequent sessions without having to repeat your analysis.

 ### Classifying Raster Data

-One of the most important tasks in analysis of remote sensing image analysis is image classification.
+One of the most important tasks in the analysis of remote sensing image analysis is image classification.
 In classifying the image, we take the information contained in the various bands (possibly including other synthetic bands such as NDVI or principal components).
 In this tutorial we will explore two approaches for image classification:

 - supervised (random forest) classification,
 - unsupervised (k-means).